ntls-io/wasm-exec-sgx/README.md

     ```
    and `cd` into it.
 3. Run `make all` to compile the entire project.
+4. To run the main application, change to bin/ and execute the following:
+     ```
+    ./app
+    ```
-4. In order to test the provided Wasm binary, change the current directory to
+5. In order to test the provided Wasm binary, change the current directory to
    the `wasmi-impl` subdirectory and execute the following:
     ```
     cargo test